ShellRechargeSolutionsEU/ocpp/README.md

  - `OcppJsonClient.close` is now asynchronous; it returns a future that is completed once the connection is closed.

+ - `OcppJsonClient` now has an apply method to construct `OcppJsonClient` instances without overriding any members

+ - The `IncomingOcppEndpoint` trait is gone because the `onError` and `onDisconnect` methods were removed, so that only the `requestHandler` member was left and can simply take a `RequestHandler` in every place where the library previously expected an `IncomingOcppEndpoint`.

- - The rudimentary `onError` method is removed from `OcppIncomingEndpoint` and thus also from `OcppJsonClient`.
+ - The rudimentary `onError` method is removed from `OcppJsonClient`.
    All OCPP errors are reported as failed futures returned from `OcppJsonClient.send`.

  - As part of the same dead code removal, the `onOcppError` method in `OcppComponent` is also gone

+ - The `onDisconnect` method is removed from `OcppJsonClient` because closes are now signaled via an `onClose` member which returns a future which is completed once the connection is closed.

+ - Because it is no longer needed to implement `IncomingOcppEndpoint.onDisconnect`, the `SrpcComponent.onSrpcDisconnect` method is removed.

  - The more robust closing involved changing some method names in the `SrpcConnectionComponent` and `WebSocketComponent`: